JHU-PL-Lab/www-fpse/variants.md

 - : [> `Zinger of int ] = `Zinger 3
 ```
 * This looks a bit useless, it inferred a 1-ary variant type
-* But the "`>`" in the type means there could be other variants showing up in the future.
+* But the "`>`" in the type means *there could be other variants showing up in the future*.

 ```ocaml
 # [`Zinger 3; `Zanger "hi"];;
 - : [> `Zanger of string | `Zinger of int ] list = [`Zinger 3; `Zanger "hi"]
 ```

-* We can of course pattern match as well.
+* We can of course pattern match as well:

 ```ocaml
 # let zing_zang z =